-Working in collaboration with the University of Cambridge and the University of East Anglia, the University of Lincoln will open the world’s first Centre for Doctoral Training (CDT) in agri-food robotics.
+Working in collaboration with the University of Cambridge and the University of East Anglia, the University will open the world's first Centre for Doctoral Training (CDT) in agri-food robotics.
 Led by Professor Tom Duckett, it will provide training for at least 50 doctoral students, who will be supported by major industry partners and specialise in research areas such as autonomous mobility in challenging environments, the harvesting of agricultural crops, soft robotics for handling delicate food products, and ‘co-bots’ for maintaining safe human-robot collaboration and interaction with human co-workers in farms and factories.

 Professor Tom Duckett

 It is widely agreed that robotics will transform the food and farming industries in the coming years, but there is still a major skills gap in this area.
 The world is waiting for a new generation of highly skilled RAS researchers and leaders to combat the pressing issues facing the global food chain, and our new CDT will be dedicated to delivering those expertise.
 It will be a real focal point for robotics innovation in the UK.

 Professor Simon Pearson, is a leading expert on a diverse range of agri-technology applications including robotic systems, automation, energy control and management, food safety systems, and novel crop development.
 Professor Pearson is Director of the Lincoln Institute for Agri-food Technology.